SecurityHandbook/handbook/en/lnx/lnx.md

 Inside Linux OS chapter, you'll mostly find tips for the **Fedora** distribution.

 **<span class="fe">Fedora</span>** is the best choice for everyday user as it's quite secure by default.
 It uses GNOME, offers simple Flatpak apps installation, contains a robust SELinux implementation and has high standards for its packages – all must be compiled with important memory corruption mitigations.
-Apart from technical features the distribution provides stable up-to-date software.
-The only caveat are occasional slow web browser updates due to the large amount of distro-specific changes (patches) which must be updated with every new release.
+Apart from technical features, the distribution provides stable up-to-date software.
+The only caveat are occasional slow web browser updates due to the large amount of distro-specific changes (patches), which must be updated with every new release.

-At some places, you'll also find steps for the **<span class="os">openSUSE</span>** distribution and **<span class="ub">Ubuntu</span>** distribution, of which the latter is very popular but less suitable in terms of security.
+At some places, you'll also find steps for the **<span class="os">openSUSE</span>** & **<span class="ub">Ubuntu</span>** distributions, of which the latter's very popular – but less suitable in terms of security.

 Most of the information are valid for other distributions as well, the only difference's in syntax.

 ### Recommended graphical interface:
-From the security perspective, the most reasonable choice is the [GNOME](https://www.gnome.org/) interface as it uses Wayland instead of X.org and participates in Flatpak development. *GNOME Classic* is an exception as it primarily uses X.org – therefore isn't recommended.
+From the security perspective, [GNOME](https://www.gnome.org/) interface appears to be the most reasonable choice, as it uses Wayland instead of X.org and participates in Flatpak development. *GNOME Classic*'s an exception as it primarily uses X.org – therefore isn't recommended.

 <br><br><hr><br>

 ## Elementary Security Configuration:
 ### Separating /tmp partition at installation and its secure mount:
 Malware's often executed from temporary folders.
-As a result, disabling execution in temporary folders (namely /tmp) incapacitates many families of malware.
+As a result, disabling execution in temporary folders (namely /tmp) incapacitates whole families of malware.

 > Guide